Jeremy-Demlow/TakeHomeAssignment/README.md

-# Welcome to the companyname MLE Take-Home Assignment
+# Welcome to the statefarm MLE Take-Home Assignment

 In this project, we embark on a journey to transform a Jupyter Notebook, originally used for exploratory data analysis and preliminary modeling, into a robust, semi-production ready API process.
 The core of this project is a machine learning model developed to address some sort of business outcome that a customer will purchase or not purchase a product.
 This model, initially prototyped in a Jupyter Notebook, represents a critical step in our efforts to leverage data science.